OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 ```
 The virtual stack pointer is incremented by 0x8, pointing again on top of the stack and the control flow is once again passed onto the dispatcher.

+### The VM-Exit
-The last component we can spot is the VM- xit: It is to be found at the adress 0x101245:
+The last component we can spot is the VM-exit: It is to be found at the adress 0x101245:
 <br>
 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/a87b5790-c8b9-402a-bf47-fa16da1100e8" width="1000">
 <br/>